 In particular, the candidate is responsible for maintaining contact with the supervisor and, as necessary, the Supervisory Committee and the Department.
-The faculty concerned must know how to reach the candidate by email, to which the candidate must be responsive, and the candidate and the supervisor should come to an agreement about how, how often, and under what conditions they intend to consult.
+The faculty concerned must know how to reach the candidate by email and telephone, and the candidate and the supervisor should come to an agreement about how, how often, and under what conditions they intend to consult.